Ahmedouu/autoAPI/README.md

-An API that calls itself, hashes txt files as well.
+An API that calls itself, hashes txt files as well and compares the resulting hash.

 # Set Up: